zer0cache/matic-docs/docs/faq/wallet-bridge-faq.md

 ## Why is there a 7 day challenge period?

-Plasma bridge comes with a plasma security challenge period of 7 days in which anyone can challenge the transaction that has happened on Matic.
+Plasma bridge comes with a plasma security challenge period of 7 days in which anyone can challenge the transaction that has happened on Polygon.

 ## Why is the MATIC token is not supported on PoS?

-MATIC is the native token of Matic network and it has a contract address - 0x0000000000000000000000000000000000001010 on the Matic chain.
+MATIC is the native token of Polygon and it has a contract address - 0x0000000000000000000000000000000000001010 on the Polygon chain.
 It is also used to pay gas.
-Mapping the MATIC token on the PoS bridge will lead to MATIC having an additional contract address on the MATIC chain.
-This will collide with the existing contract address as this new token address can not be used to pay for gas and will have to remain as a normal ERC20 token on the matic chain.
+Mapping the MATIC token on the PoS bridge will lead to MATIC having an additional contract address on the Polygon chain.
+This will collide with the existing contract address as this new token address can not be used to pay for gas and will have to remain as a normal ERC20 token on the Polygon chain.
 Hence, to avoid this confusion, it was decided to retain MATIC only on Plasma.

 ## How do I map tokens?